 Length: 2 pages

-This bill was introduced on November 18, 2010, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 18, 2010, in a previous session of Congress, but it did not receive a vote.

 Nov 18, 2010